dfinity/motoko/design/Memory.md

 #### *Low-level* implementation of persistence

-Hypervisor provides raw memory pages to Wasm engine, detects dirty pages, could be memory-mapped files.
+Hypervisor provides memory to Wasm engine, detects dirty pages; could be memory-mapped files.

    Pros:
    1. agnostic of language and data graph